slushiesand/Racounteurs---Historians/README.md

 Racounteurs & Historians

-A game made for Hackclub's December 2025 Storyboard.
+A game made for Hackclub's December 2025 Storyboard, revised for the May 2026 Storyboard Zine.

 Programs Used: